Susan B. Anthony: International Council of Women

 Anthony traveled to Europe in 1883 for a nine-month stay, linking up with Stanton, who had arrived a few months earlier.
-Together they met with leaders of European women's movements and began the process of creating an international women's organization.
+Together they visited women's institutions, such as the newly founded Somerville College and Lady Margaret Hall in Oxford.
+They met with leaders of European women's movements and began the process of creating an international women's organization.

 The National Woman Suffrage Association (NWSA) agreed to host its founding congress.
 The preparatory work was handled primarily by Anthony and two of her younger colleagues in the NWSA, Rachel Foster Avery and May Wright Sewall.
 Delegates from fifty-three women's organizations in nine countries met in Washington in 1888 to form the new association, which was called the International Council of Women (ICW).
 The delegates represented a wide variety of organizations, including suffrage associations, professional groups, literary clubs, temperance unions, labor leagues and missionary societies.
 The American Woman Suffrage Association, which had for years been a rival to the NWSA, participated in the congress.
 Anthony opened the first session of the ICW and presided over most events.

 The ICW commanded respect at the highest levels.
 President Cleveland and his wife sponsored a reception at the White House for delegates to the ICW's founding congress.
 The ICW's second congress was an integral part of the World's Columbian Exposition held in Chicago in 1893.
 At its third congress in London in 1899, a reception for the ICW was held at Windsor Castle at the invitation of Queen Victoria.
 At its fourth congress in Berlin in 1904, Augusta Victoria, the German Empress, received the ICW leaders at her palace.
 Anthony played a prominent role on all four occasions.

 Still active, ICW is associated with the United Nations.